LiamJCates/Programming-Notes/C++/Utilities/STL/Containers/Sequence/list.md

 ##List Modification Methods
+The list::insert() member function is available in three forms:

+iterator insert(iterator pos, const T& x)

+Here the insert function accepts the position of insertion as the first parameter and the value to insert as the second.
+This function returns an iterator pointing to the recently inserted element in the list.

+void insert(iterator pos, size_type n, const T& x) This function accepts the position of insertion as the first parameter, the value to insert as the last parameter, and the number of elements in variable n.

+template <class InputIterator>
+void insert(iterator pos, InputIterator f, InputIterator l)

+This overloaded variant is a template function that accepts, in addition to the position, two input iterators that mark the bounds of the collection to insert into the list.
+Note that the input type InputIterator is a template parameterized type and therefore can point to the bounds of any collection—be it an array, a vector, or just another list.

+The list member function erase() comes in two overloaded forms: one that erases one element given an iterator that points to it one that accepts a range and therefore erases a range of elements

 | Expression  | Description |
 |-------------|-------------|
 | list.assign(n, elem) | Assigns n copies of elem. |
 list.assign(beg, end) | Assigns elements in the iterator range beg...end−1. |

-lst.emplace_front(...) | Constructs an element in place at the list front by forwarding all arguments to the appropriate constructor.
+list.emplace_front(...) | Constructs an element in place at the list front by forwarding all arguments to the appropriate constructor.
 | list.emplace(iter, (T)(...)) | construct and insert element at position pointed to by iterator an element constructed in place. |
 | list.emplace_back((T)(...))| Construct and insert element at the end |

-lst.push_front(T) | Constructs an element in place at the front of d by copying T. lst.push_back(T) | Constructs an element in place at the back of list by copying T. lst.pop_back() | Removes the element at the back of list. list.push_front(elem) | Inserts elem at the beginning of list. list.pop_front() | Removes the first element from list.
+list.push_front(T) | Constructs an element in place at the front of d by copying T. list.push_back(T) | Constructs an element in place at the back of list by copying T. list.pop_back() | Removes the element at the back of list. list.push_front(elem) | Inserts elem at the beginning of list. list.pop_front() | Removes the first element from list.